zr-tex8r/scllmk/README.md

 ## Advanced Usage

-### Using No Files
+### Using no files

-Alternatively, you can do without any tiresome work to write source files.
+Alternatively, you can do without any tiresome work of writing source files.

 If you run scllmk without any argument, scllmk will assume the target file name is `scllmk.pdf`, and compile (possibly nonexistent) source files to produce that file.

     $ scllmk

-### Custom Muffler Color
+### Custom muffler color

-You can setup custom muffler colors for snowman figures; use the `--muffler` option to specify the name of the muffler color in the form of the “color expression” as defined in the LaTeX xcolor package.
+You can setup custom muffler colors for snowman figures; use the `--muffler` option to specify the name of the muffler color in the “color expression” format as defined in the LaTeX xcolor package.

+    $ scllmk --muffler="green!50!black"

+This way is a bit complicated but strong enough allowing you to use any kind of muffler colors.

-### For Duck Enthusiasts
+### For duck enthusiasts

-Because of the author’s personal preference, the *essential* thing will usually come as a snowman, but it is very easy to get duck consequence; name your source file with a string containing `duck`.
+Because of the author’s personal preference, the *essential* thing will usually come as a snowman, but it is very easy to get duck consequence; just name your source file with a string containing `duck`.

+    $ scllmk duckument.saty

 ## License